Ancient Vessels

 USS Langley served as an unarmed test bed for flight deck and flight operations throughout the 1920s.
 During this time, the Navy would learn from its experiences on Langley how better to park and launch aircraft more quickly, which set the stage for the fleet aircraft carriers that followed, such as USS Lexington.

-An unusual feature of USS Langley was the provision for a carrier pigeon house on the stern.
+An unusual feature of the USS Langley carrier was the provision for a carrier pigeon house on the stern.
 Pigeons had been carried aboard seaplanes for message transport since World War I, and were to be carried on aircraft operated from Langley.
 The pigeons were trained at the Norfolk Naval Shipyard while Langley was undergoing conversion.
 As long as the pigeons were released a few at a time for exercise, they returned to the ship; but when the whole flock was released while Langley was anchored off Tangier Island, the pigeons flew south and roosted in the cranes of the Norfolk shipyard.
 The pigeons never went to sea again and the former pigeon house became the executive officer's quarters.

-uss langley
+uss langley carrier

 During World War II, On Feb.
-27, 1942, Langley was rendezvousing with destroyers USS Whipple and USS Edsall off the coast of Indonesia.
+27, 1942, USS Langley was rendezvousing with destroyers USS Whipple and USS Edsall off the coast of Indonesia.
 At about noon she was attacked by nine Japanese dive bombers.
 She survived the first two strikes owing to her skipper's skill at hard rudder turns, and avoided two bomb waves.
 But on the third, she took five hits, and her engine room quickly flooded.
 At about 13:30, Cmdr.
 McConnell gave the order to abandon ship.
 Langley’s crew then watched from the decks of Whipple and Edsall as the US destroyers fired shells and torpedoes into her so she wouldn’t fall into enemy hands.

 45" long x 10" tall x 7" wide (1/144 scale) $5,970.
 The photos are of this model.
-This model comes with Vought VE-7F, Aeromarine 39-B, and Curtiss TS-1.
+It comes with Vought VE-7F, Aeromarine 39-B, and Curtiss TS-1.
 Shipping and insurance in the contiguous USA included.
 Other places: $500 flat rate.

-33" long (1/200 scale) $3,750 Shipping and insurance in the contiguous USA included.
+33" long (1/200 scale) $3,950 Shipping and insurance in the contiguous USA included.
 Other places: $300 flat rate.

 This model is built per commission only.
 We require only a small deposit (not full amount, not even half) to start the process $900 The remaining balance won't be due until the model is completed, in about six months.